++++++ SUMMER OFFER DATES +++++++++

 It is big, bold, baronial and boho so will suit stylish groups who will enjoy the inside that can only be described as mini-stately meeting Conran and industrial architecture meeting home comforts….a visual and sensual treat on all counts.

-The privacy of this Beaulieu holiday home is a big plus – it’s hidden away in the ancient woodland but still with easy access to the New Forest and its coastline, getting the best of both worlds.
+The privacy here is a big plus – it’s hidden away in the ancient woodland but still with easy access to the New Forest and its coastline, getting the best of both worlds.

-Need beds for another 4?
-From Easter, a Mongolian yurt provides an extra bedroom in the garden for up to 4 guests.
-It’s styled and dressed for its guests, whether they be romantic escapists, teenagers or a Lego fanatics.
-This is weather permitting and please bear in mind there are no toilet facilities in the Yurt.
+Need beds for another 2?
+From Easter, a Mongolian yurt provides an extra bedroom in the garden.
+It’s styled and dressed for its guests, whether they be romantic escapists or teens.
+The yurt is available weather permitting and please bear in mind there are no toilet facilities here – but it’s a short walk to the house.
+There is also an annexe here behind the house that is sometimes rented out also.
+Guests here can stay totally separate from the garden areas, only parking is shared.
+Please ask us if you’d like to combine this with the rental of the main house.

 Brickworks is best for groups wanting to celebrate in style.
 Families with older children will enjoy the nearby activities company; bush skills, paintball, high ropes, kayaking, etc.